1967 #1 Singles Albums

 March 25 – April 14, 1967: “Happy Together” by the Turtles #1 on the Billboard Hot 100.

-March 30, 1967, The Beatles after live performances: photographed with a combination of photographic collage and wax figures from Madame Tussaud’s famous museum for the cover artwork of Sgt.
+March 30, 1967: photographed with a combination of photographic collage and wax figures from Madame Tussaud’s famous museum for the cover artwork of Sgt.
 Pepper’s Lonely Hearts Club Band album at Chelsea Manor Studios in London.
 There are 61 others surrounding the Beatles, among whom is German composer Karlheinz Stockhausen.